kojak/autom8/README.md

 Installation Instructions
 ------------------------

-Checkout the contents of the Kojak git repository to a suitable directory on your host and execute the kojak executable.
+Login into the virtual machine (see configuraiton notes for login credentials) and checkout the contents of the Kojak Autom8 git repository to a suitable directory on your vanilla virtual machine and execute the kojak executable.
 ```
 [root@localhost]# yum -y install git
 [root@localhost]# mkdir workspace